infor-design/enterprise-wc/src/components/ids-area-chart/README.md

 - `marker` each dots/marker element in the chart
 - `lines` each line element in the chart

+## Animation

+The line rise along the y-axis from 0 to the appropriate values.
+The area below the line fills up as the line rises.

 ## States and Variations

 (See Line Chart and Axis Chart Settings for more information)